Create Modal

 New Modal Creation

-In this interface, you can create a New Modal which defines the structure and schema for your table.
-A modal acts as the blueprint for the table's properties, ensuring that the fields are properly defined, along with their data types and constraints.
-This guide walks you through the different elements of the New Modal interface.
+The New Modal interface enables you to define the structure and schema for your database table.
+A modal serves as the blueprint for the table's properties, ensuring that the fields are properly defined, along with their corresponding data types and constraints.
+This guide walks you through the key features of the New Modal interface.

 Interface Overview